arayabrain/multimodal-global-workspace-agent/README.md

 python ppo_bc.py --agent-type gw --gw-size 64 # or `gru` for baseline agents
 ```

+The dataset path, SAVI environment configs can be found in the `ppo_bc.py` argparser config section and updated accordingly to the collected dataset.

 ### Hyper parameter sweeps

 The sweeps were conducted using [Weight AND Biases (WANDB)](https://wandb.ai/site/sweeps) sweep utility.